-- At a given relative price, a change in the nominal. exchange rate implies a change in the real exchange rate. - Since prices are sticky, the relative price is given in the short run. - The nominal exchange rate is thus the most important determinant of real exchange rate changes in the short run. - Note: The real exchange rate is usually defined in terms of consumer prices while Krugman-Obstfeld uses producer prices. - Terms of trade: ratio of export to import prices. - Since there is only one domestic and one foreign good in the model and Krugman-Obstfeld uses producer prices, the real exchange rate and the terms of trade are closely related: the terms of trade are the inverted exchange rate.
+- At a given relative price in national currencies, a change in the nominal exchange rate implies a change in the real exchange rate. - Since prices are sticky, the relative price in national currencies is given in the short run. - The nominal exchange rate is thus the most important determinant of real exchange rate changes in the short run. - Note: The real exchange rate is usually defined in terms of consumer prices while Krugman-Obstfeld-Melitz uses producer prices.